-According to these witnesses and to United Nation's accounts, the massacre began when a van containing eight UN and Ethiopian government refugee camp officials was ambushed by unidentified assailants on a road connecting the towns of Itang and Gambella.
+According to these witnesses and to United Nation's accounts, on the morning of Saturday, December 13, a van containing eight UN and Ethiopian government refugee camp officials was ambushed by unidentified assailants on a road connecting the towns of Itang and Gambella.
 All eight occupants of the van were killed.

 At 1 p.m. that afternoon, Ethiopian soldiers brought the van and the corpses to Gambella, attracting crowds of angry onlookers.
-Here are three Anuak eyewitness accounts:
+Here are three Anuak eyewitness accounts I gathered of what happened next ("highlanders" refer to Ethiopians of the Amhara, Oromo, and Tigray tribes, thousands of whom have been resettled by the Ethiopian government to live in Gambella):